Brianliew77/trading-simulation-application/README.md

 # Trading Simulation — Frontend (React)

-A single‑page React app for a paper‑trading simulation.
+A React app for a paper‑trading simulation.
 It shows a watchlist, price/volume tables, lightweight candlestick charts, order placement, portfolio/PNL, and market news.
 It is designed to work with the companion FastAPI backend.

 ## Tech stack
 - React 18 (Create React App)